 - Check that airplane mode is OFF (Settings > Airplane Mode) remember you must have a WiFi connection to start your backup

-- Make sure that your iDevice is connected to WiFi
+- Make sure that your iDevice is connected to a strong and stable WiFi

-- If “Restrictions” is turned on in Settings > General > Restrictions; tap Settings > General > Restrictions > Accounts and set this to Allow Changes
+- Also, tap Settings > General > Restrictions > Accounts and set this to Allow Changes

 - Reset the network settings (Settings > General > Reset > Reset Network Settings)

-- Update your iOS device to latest version of iOS
+- Update your iOS device to the latest version of iOS

 - Verify you have enough memory left on your iDevice.
-Tap Settings > General > About > Available and make sure that you have at least 50MB’s available
+Tap Settings > General > iPhone Storage or Settings > General > About > Available and make sure that you have at least 500MB available

 Check iCloud Devices